Categories

 And I’ve never felt creative.
 In my mind, to be creative is to be able to imagine new things from nothing, which has never been easy for me.

-This realization made sense of it.
+This realization made sense of creativity for me.

-For me, constraints strip away possibility and introduce challenges to overcome: The creative person—the artist, the inventor, the entrepreneur—finds a novel way.
+The creative person—the artist, the inventor, the entrepreneur—finds a novel way.

 Sometimes we’re stuck because we’re not stuck enough.